KhuzemahHQ/SmartContracts/README.md

 # SmartContracts
-Solidity files for different kinds of smart contracts
+Solidity files for some elementary smart contracts to display my understanding of solidity.